 We were surprised to learn that most of our good old standby life vests were made with a PVC foam core.
 Their neoprene and nylon covering hides the interior, so be sure to contact the manufacturer to confirm what type of foam is used for buoyancy.

 UPDATE: We're so happy to report that we've been able to locate a handful of completely PVC-free life vests since we first researched this subject.
 These life jackets are made primarily with Gaia foam, NBR (nitrile butadiene rubber) foam or polyethylene foam.

 Polyethylene and EVA Foam Floaties, Noodles and Mats

 Noodle style pool toys are usually made from polyethylene foam, which is PVC-free.
 This material is often used in packaging and as insulation as well.
 It can be identified by its more lightweight feel and porous appearance as compared to the dense, heavy PVC foam.
-Also, it typically doesn’t have an exterior covering like PVC foam does.
-You can find a giant list of great polyethylene foam toys here.
-We also came across floaties and mats made from non-toxic EVA foam here, here and here.
+Also, it typically doesn't have an exterior covering like PVC foam does.
+We found these floaties, mats and toys made from non-toxic EVA or polyethylene foam.

 Hard-sided Polyethylene Kid Pools

 Thank goodness there are still old-fashioned molded pool made with PVC-free polyethylene around!
-They are getting harder to find, but we’ve seen them at Walmart, Target and Kids R Us.
-We did find the right kiddie pools at Lowes here and here, at Academy Sports here, as well as the Little Tikes Butterfly Beach Sandbox and Wading Pool here, and the Step2 Play & Shade Pool here.
+They are getting harder to find, but we've seen them at Lowes here and here, at Academy Sports here.
+There's a great hard-sided pool made by Little Tikes, the Butterfly Beach Sandbox and Wading Pool here, and also the Step2 Play & Shade Pool pictured below.